WebAssembly/component-model/design/mvp/Concurrency.md

 `write` syscall and reflects the fact that streams do not perform internal buffering between the readable and writable ends.

-### Waiting

-When a component asynchronously lowers an import, it is explicitly requesting that, if the import blocks, control flow be returned back to the calling thread so that it can do something else.
-Similarly, if `stream.read` or `stream.write` are called asynchronously and block, they return a "blocked" code so that the caller can continue to make progress on other things.
-But eventually, a thread will run out of other things to do and will need to wait for something else to happen by **suspending** itself until something else happens.

-The following three built-ins put threads into a suspended state:
-* [`thread.new-indirect`]: create a new thread that is initially suspended and continue executing the current thread
-* [`thread.switch-to`]: suspend the current thread and immediately resume a given thread
-* [`thread.suspend`]: suspend the current thread and resume any transitive async caller on the stack

-These built-ins enable "green thread" [use cases](#goals), allowing the language's runtime (compiled to wasm) to deterministically control which thread executes when.

-The following three built-ins can additionally be called to nondeterministically resume a thread at some point in the future (allowing the embedder to use whatever scheduler heuristics based on, e.g., timing and priority):

-* [`thread.resume-later`]: resume a given thread at some point in the future and continue executing in the current thread
-* [`thread.yield-to`]: immediately resume a given thread and resume the current thread at some point in the future
-* [`thread.yield`]: immediately resume *some* (nondeterministically-selected)
-  other thread and resume the current thread at some point in the future

-These built-ins enable the "host thread" [use cases](#goals), allowing the embedder to nondeterministically control which thread is resumed when.
-In particular, [`pthread_create`] can be implemented using `thread.new-indirect` and either `thread.resume-later` or `thread.yield-to` (thereby allowing the pthreads implementation to choose whether to execute a new pthread eagerly or not).

-Additionally, a thread may need to wait for progress to be made on an async subtask or stream/future read/write in progress.
-Subtasks and readable/writable ends of streams/futures are collectively called **waitables** and can be put into **waitable sets** which a thread can wait on.
-Waitable sets avoid the O(N) cost of passing and examining a list of waitables every time a thread needs to wait for progress in the same manner as, e.g., `epoll`.

-In particular, the following built-ins allow building and using waitable sets:
-* [`waitable-set.new`]: return a new empty waitable set
-* [`waitable.join`]: add, move, or remove a given waitable to/from a given waitable set
-* [`waitable-set.wait`]: suspend until one of the waitables in the given set has a pending event and then return that event
-* [`waitable-set.poll`]: first `thread.yield` and, once resumed, if any of the waitables in the given set has a pending event, return that event; otherwise return a sentinel "none" value

-Threads that are explicitly suspended (via `thread.new-indirect`, `thread.switch-to` or `thread.suspend`) will stay suspended indefinitely until explicitly resumed (via `thread.switch-to`, `thread.resume-later`, `thread.yield-to`).
-Attempting to explicitly resume a thread that was *not* explicitly suspended by one of these three built-ins traps.
-For example, attempting to `thread.resume-later` a thread waiting on `waitable-set.wait` or a synchronous import call will trap.
-Thus, language runtimes and compilers have to be careful when using a mix of explicit and implicit suspension/resumption.

-Lastly, when an async function is implemented using the `callback` suboption (mentioned in the [summary](#summary)), instead of calling `wait`, `poll` or `yield`, as an optimization, the `callback` function can *return* to wait in the event loop, minimizing switching costs and freeing up the stack in the interim.

 ### Backpressure

 Once a component exports functions using the async ABI, multiple concurrent